agilepathway/gauge-jira/functional-tests/README.md

 The functional tests are themselves Gauge tests.

 The scaffolding for the tests has been lifted and shifted from the [gauge-tests](https://github.com/getgauge/gauge-tests) repository.
-When adding more Spectacle functional tests definitely browse the `gauge-tests` repository for inspiration and ideas.
+When adding more functional tests definitely browse the `gauge-tests` repository for inspiration and ideas.

 The functional tests run on every push and pull request, triggered by